Skip to main content

 Our Work

-Our center works with jurisdictions to assist in robust implementation of firearm removal laws and policies.
-The Center’s advocacy team uses our public health expertise to support states in strengthening policies legislatively in consultation with local groups.
+The Center works with jurisdictions to assist in robust implementation of firearm removal laws and policies.
+Our advocacy team uses our public health expertise to support states in strengthening policies legislatively in consultation with local groups.

 “We fail victims and survivors of domestic violence the moment we choose to protect abusers — and their firearms— over the people being abused.
 We must do more to protect individuals — the vast majority of whom are women — experiencing domestic violence.
 We know that firearms are used in over 50% of intimate partner homicides.
 Ensuring that domestic abusers are prohibited from purchasing and possessing firearms and ensuring that firearms are actually removed from abusers is critical to saving lives.”